 The University Counsel also works closely with the NYS Attorney General's Office on litigation involving the University in federal and state courts and administrative agencies.

-The University Office of Legal Counsel cannot provide legal advice to students or employees on personal matters.
+The University Office of General Counsel cannot provide legal advice to students or employees on personal matters.
 If you have such questions, you should consult your personal counsel or contact the New York State Bar Association.